tunneln/pipelined-processor/README.md

 # Processor

-A comprehensive implementation of a RISC pipelined processor with branch prediction and instruction caching using Verilog.
+A comprehensive implementation of a 16-bit RISC pipelined processor with branch prediction and instruction caching using Verilog.

-The RISC pipeline is implemented with a 7-stage pipeline - Fetch, Decode, Register, Execute, Mem0 (fetch), Mem1, and Write Back.
+The pipeline is implemented with a 7-stage pipeline - Fetch, Decode, Register, Execute, Mem0 (fetch), Mem1, and Write Back.

 The pipeline handles hazards using forwarding, stalling, and caching.